jackburkhardt/chefhunt/README.md

 Most sources here fall under Creative Commons, but regardless all sources are property of their respective owners and are not to be used in a commercial setting.

+## Usage
+You're free to do whatever you want with this project, so long as it remains non-commercial.
+If you're a current 376 student, please don't use any of this.
+It's not worth it.